sumon-ohid/42-minishell/README.md

 MiniShell was created by [Sumon](https://github.com/sumon-ohid) and [Leske](https://github.com/leske42) .
 It was inspired by the Bash shell and is intended to provide a lightweight alternative with essential functionalities.

-## License
+## Note

-This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it according to your needs. !!!!
 Please don't use it directly for 42 School projects !!!!